u-boot/u-boot/doc/arch/arm64.ffa.rst

     Enables the FF-A support.
 Turn this on if you want to use FF-A communication.
     When using an Arm 64-bit platform, the Arm FF-A driver will be used.
+    When using sandbox, the sandbox FF-A emulator and FF-A sandbox driver will be used.

 FF-A ABIs under the hood
 ---------------------------------------